Liege Waffles Suzette

 Pearl Sugar

 • Pearl sugar can be ordered online.
 To make your own, gently break sugar cubes using a meat tenderizer.
-Then, sieve it and save pearls for the recipe.
+Then, sift the pieces and save the pearls for the recipe.

 Pearl Sugar From Scratch